How do Transformers Learn Implicit Reasoning?: Locating and Characterizing Reasoning Representations

-To analyze how transformers internally represent intermediate reasoning steps, a crucial first step is to identify where such representations are encoded in the model’s hidden states.
-Existing methods such as \textbf{linear probing} and \textbf{causal patching} offer only partial insight.
+To analyze how transformers internally represent intermediate reasoning steps, a crucial first step is to identify \textbf{where} such representations are encoded in the model’s hidden states.

+Existing methods such as linear probing and causal patching offer only partial insight.
 Linear probing reveals correlations between hidden states and output tokens, but not their causal role in reasoning.
-Causal patching assesses causal influence, typically measures whether a random source activation affects the target’s output, but doesn’t assess what the activation semantically represents.
+Causal patching assesses causal influence, typically measures whether a random source activation affects the target’s output, but doesn’t assess what the activation semantically represents~\citep{wang2024grokking}.

-\textbf{Cross-Query Semantic Patching.} To provide deeper causal interpretation, we propose \textit{cross-query semantic patching}, which examines the specific semantic drift after causal patching.
-Specifically, given a source query $(e_1, r_1, r_2)$, we extract the hidden representation believed to encode the bridge entity from a selected position(\textit{i.e.}, layer 3 at $r_1$ position), and then insert it into a structurally similar target query $(e_5, r_6, r_7)$ at the same position.
-This hidden state is hypothesized to represent the intermediate entity $r_1(e_1)$, which in the source query leads to the final answer $r_2(r_1(e_1))$.
-In contrast, the unpatched target query normally follows the path $r_7(r_6(e_5))$.
-If patching results in $r_7(r_1(e_1))$, we conclude that the hidden state encodes a semantically valid intermediate entity, suggesting it is both causally relevant and semantically reusable across queries.
+\textbf{Cross-Query Semantic Patching.} To go beyond correlation or superficial causal influence, we introduce \textit{cross-query semantic patching}, a method designed to test whether a hidden representation encodes a semantically valid intermediate entity.
+Specifically, given a source query $(e_1, r_1, r_2)$, we test a set of candidate hidden states from different layers and positions~(\textit{e.g.}, layer 3 at the $r_1$ position) that may contain the bridge entity representation.
+For each candidate, we insert its hidden vector into a structurally similar target query $(e_5, r_6, r_7)$ at the same position, replacing the original hidden state.

-To systematically identify where such representations reside, we first construct a wide range of query pairs, and then apply the patching procedure across multiple layers and token positions.
-A patching attempt is considered successful only if the model’s output exactly matches the expected answer implied by the inserted intermediate entity, and we compute the success rate for each candidate location accordingly.
+If the patched model’s prediction changes from the original reasoning path $r_7(r_6(e_5))$ to $r_7(r_1(e_1))$, this indicates that the inserted representation carries transferable semantic information corresponding to the bridge entity.